ChorusOne/network-handbook/src/chorus-one/physical-location.md

 At Chorus One we use hardware security modules (HSMs) for signing where possible.
 The hardware security modules we work with are external USB devices connected to a server.
-In some cases we connect them directly to the machine where the validator node software runs, but this has a major downside: it makes it difficult to move workloads around.
+In the past we connected them directly to the machine where the validator node software runs, but this has a major downside: it makes it difficult to move workloads around.